NBlasko/blaskoquiz/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a quiz for a math class.
-There are several questions <br>
+Blaskoquiz is an app made for a little quiz in my school. <br>
-about multiplying fractions <br>
+The app is made with react, bootstrap, redux, and few more libraries.<br>